ryanvmenezes/champions-league-winprob/data-get/README.md

 Some ties have "invalid" games: Usually when a game was played, ended in a particular result, but later was forfeited.
 Sometimes this happens for a dramatic reason, like the time a game was abandoned because a player suffered a head injury when struck by a projectile hurled from the crowd.

+### summary/00_find-extra-aet-ties.R

+Sometimes fbref's result doesn't say "extra time" in it.
+This script finds the ties where the final aggregate score does not equal the score after 180 minutes.
+If the result doesn't say "extra time" we need to mark that before the summary is assembled.

 ### summary/01_compile-tie-summaries.R

 This is the master summary of all the ties that will be used for predictions.